adamzammit/TwigPdfGenerator/README.md

 ```

+7. When viewing responses, the action menu (...) will now have a new entry "Download custom report" which will download the report for that response

 ## Copyright
 - Copyright 2025 The Australian Consortium for Social and Political Research Incorporated (ACSPRI) <https://www.acspri.org.au>
 - Licence : GNU General Public License <https://www.gnu.org/licenses/gpl-3.0.html>